 In fact, in a world where we believed we could only change one thing per test, imagine the following (absurd) conversation…

-Client: “Hey Alex, does ConversionXL do site redesigns?”
+Client: “Hey Alex, does CXL do site redesigns?”

 Alex: “Sure do.”